0dayCTF/0day-Xfinity-Wordlist-Generator/README.md

 1. Download the .zip
 2. Install python
 3. Run xfinity-keyspace.py
-4. Run xfinity-keypace reverse.py (to start with 6 letter words)
 4. Sit back and wait!

 # sizes
-keyspace.txt will come out to 75.2 GB or 150.4 GB (if you run both) in size.
+xfinity_forward.txt / xfinity_backward.txt will come out to 75.2 GB or 150.4 GB (if you run both) in size.
 12.2 GB as compressed tar.gz file.

 (If you choose to use the big lists, just rename the files in the Python scripts, please note the files will be huge)